Are Hippos Dangerous? Yes. The size, temper and biteforce to kill a lion in one bite.

 Given the fact that a hippo is built to be a fighting beast, it is no surprise that it is Africa's most dangerous animal.
 Well, wild animals.

-Logically, there would be no need for a herbivore to have a mouth that opens that wide, incisors that sharp, or a temper that bad, and yet the hippo is all of that, while still seeming docile.
+Logically, there would be no need for a herbivore to have a mouth that opens that wide, incisors that sharp, or a temper that bad, and yet the hippo is all of that - yet outwardly seeming docile.

 Related articles